bradcerasani/bradcerasani.me/content/writing/hue-gallery/index.md

 Once the starter kit’s dependencies are installed with `npm install`, start the local development server with `npm start`.

 2. Next we’ll build a basic scrolling image gallery.
-Select a handful of colourful images from Unsplash (unsplash.com) and add them to `src/views/index.html`.
-If you’re feeling adventurous, you could hook into the Unsplash API (github.com/unsplash/unsplash-source-js) and programatically fetch images.
+Select a handful of colourful images from [Unsplash](https://unsplash.com/) and add them to `src/views/index.html`.
+If you’re feeling adventurous, you could hook into the [Unsplash API](https://unsplash.com/documentation) and programatically fetch images.
 For now, we’ll assume you’re doing this manually.

 We only want one image showing in the viewport at a time, so let’s wrap our images in container elements and give each container a height of `100vh`.
 While we’re at it, let’s use flexbox to vertically and horizontally center the images within their containers.